mybonk/mybonk-wiki/workshop-1/README.md

 If you're new to the Nix ecosystem, these resources will help:

-- [Nix Pills](https://nixos.org/guides/nix-pills/) - Deep dive � into Nix (the *language*)
+- [Nix Pills](https://nixos.org/guides/nix-pills/) - Deep dive into Nix (the *language*)
-- [NixOS & Nix Flakes Book](https://nixos-and-flakes.thiscute.world/introduction/) - �️ ❤️ The unofficial & opinionated � for beginners!
+- [NixOS & Nix Flakes Book](https://nixos-and-flakes.thiscute.world/introduction/) - The unofficial & opinionated guide for beginners!
 Check it out!
-- [Basic Linux Commands Cheat Sheet](../baby-rabbit-holes.md) - Our own cheat sheet you can copy/past commands from �
+- [Basic Linux Commands Cheat Sheet](../baby-rabbit-holes.md) - Our own cheat sheet you can copy/paste commands from

 ### Prerequisites